the-anna-project/annad/doc/concept/connection.md

 fully dynamic and learned by experience.

 When information is provided, it is stored within the underlying storage.
-The creation of behavior connections takes place on the CLG level.
+The creation of behaviour connections takes place on the CLG level.
 A connection is represented as single key-value pair.
-The key of such a key-value pair simply consists of a behavior ID.
-The value of such a key-value pair is a list of behavior IDs.
+The key of such a key-value pair simply consists of a behaviour ID.
+The value of such a key-value pair is a list of behaviour IDs.
 All newly created connections are persisted within a trial scope in the first place.
 The purpose of such a trial scope is to label all stored data within the current creation process as volatile.
 If the neural network succeeds to solve a problem with some newly created connections, the connections